Double dispatch: A common idiom

 The common idiom, as in the examples presented above, is that the selection of the appropriate algorithm is based on the call's argument types at runtime.
 The call is therefore subject to all the usual additional performance costs that are associated with dynamic resolution of calls, usually more than in a language supporting only single method dispatch.
 In C++, for example, a dynamic function call is usually resolved by a single offset calculation - which is possible because the compiler knows the location of the function in the object's method table and so can statically calculate the offset.
 In a language supporting double dispatch, this is slightly more costly, because the compiler must generate code to calculate the method's offset in the method table at runtime, thereby increasing the overall instruction path length (by an amount that is likely to be no more than the total number of calls to the function, which may not be very significant).

+Examples

-Example in Ruby
+Ruby

 A common use case is displaying an object on a display port which can be a screen or a printer, or something else entirely that doesn't exist yet.
 This is a naive implementation of how to deal with those different media.